 The Wetlands Protection Act (M.G.L. c.131, s.40) and regulations (310 CMR 10.00 ) protect rare animal species by prohibiting alterations that would have short or long term adverse effects on the wetland habitats of rare wildlife species.
 The regulations require that proposed alterations to wetland habitats of rare wildlife be reviewed by the Natural Heritage & Endangered Species Program.

 To screen for potential impacts to rare wetland wildlife habitat, the Natural Heritage & Endangered Species Program has developed town maps of Estimated Habitats of Rare Wildlife.
 These maps show habitat that is based on documented occurrences of rare wetlands wildlife within the last 25 years.
-Estimated Habitat maps are available from your local Conservation Commission, are published in the Natural Heritage Atlas , and are available at MassGIS .
+Estimated Habitat maps are available from your local Conservation Commission, are published in the , and are available at MassGIS .
 Click here for more information about Estimated Habitats .

 - If a project is within Estimated Habitat of Rare Wildlife and a Notice of Intent (NOI) is required, a copy of the NOI must be sent to the NHESP (no later than the date of filing of the NOI with the Conservation Commission) for review.
 Notice of Intent forms can be found at the Department of Environmental Protection website.
 Proponents will also need to file under the Massachusetts Endangered Species Act (MESA), unless a project qualifies for a MESA exemption .
 If the project is exempt from MESA review, proponents should be aware that a copy of the Notice of Intent must still be provided to the NHESP.
 You may be requested to survey for rare species following standard protocols .